 <img data-src="" everywhere

-This is the only step which requires some code change.
+This is the only step that requires some code change.
 Your current

 <!-- Current image tag --><img src="https://example.com/logo.png" alt="Gumlet Logo"><!-- Image tag required for Gumlet --><img data-src="https://example.com/logo.png" alt="Gumlet Logo">

-The Gumlet library will run at page load, calculate correct size for all your images on the user's device and automatically populate
+The Gumlet library will run at page load, calculate the correct size for all your images on the user's device, and automatically populate

-src attribute with optimized image URLs.
+srcattributes with optimized image URLs.
 This is all that was needed to deliver responsive and most optimized images to your users.
-Kindly note that Gumlet will optimize all your present and past images, as and when request by a user.
+Kindly note that Gumlet will optimize all your present and past images.

-Kindly note that just by changing your current image domain to Gumlet subdomain created in step 2, you would be able to serve optimized image via Gumlet.
-We handle the following optimizations on server side:
+Kindly note that just by changing your current image domain to the Gumlet subdomain created in step 2, you would be able to serve an optimized image via Gumlet.
+We handle the following optimizations on the server-side: